 Incorrect: I am so proud for my brother!

 Correct: I am so proud of my brother!

 Incorrect: When I was little, I was afraid from monsters.

 Correct: When I was little, I was afraid of monsters.

-It can be overwhelming to attempt to memorize all of them, so try and keep a list of just the ones that you’re unfamiliar with.
+It can be overwhelming to attempt to memorize all of these idioms, so try and keep a list of just the ones that you’re unfamiliar with.
 When you run into new idioms, write them down.
 Many students also find making flashcards helpful.
 On one side write the first half of the idiom, and then write the second part or the correct preposition on the back.
 Keep practicing and you’ll start to recognize idioms sooner than you think!

 Looking for more great ACT English practice?
 Make sure to review our guide on ACT grammar rules!